How can Neurofeedback help with learning difficulties?

 - Neurofeedback for Down Syndrome

-What is Learning Difficulties?
+What is a Learning Difficulty?

 - Attention Deficit/Hyperactive Disorder Attention deficit disorder (ADHD or ADD): a combination of inattention, hyperactivity, and impulsivity.